-Give your Easter table a whimsical upgrade with these uber-cute cactus dyed eggs.
+Give your Easter table a whimsical upgrade with these uber-cute cactus-dyed eggs.
+They’re one of our favorite Easter egg decorating ideas!
 Simply tape on paper cutouts for the arms and use a fine-point marker for the details.
 A tiny tissue paper flower gives the look a finishing touch.

 Easter Egg Bouquet

 This springy floral centerpiece might look elaborate, but it’s quite simple to make.
 Simply glue plastic easter eggs onto dowels and add it to a grocery-store bundle of sunny daffodils and carnations.
 Check out this tutorial for how to make DIY indigo marbled eggs.